tardate/LittleArduinoProjects/Audio/Visualization/AudioLevelIndicatorKit/README.md

 The upper reference voltage on the LM3915 is set with pin 6 REF HI.

-In this circuit, it is set independantly of REF OUT/REF ADJ with a simple R6/R9 voltage divider:
+In this circuit, it is set independently of REF OUT/REF ADJ with a simple R6/R9 voltage divider:

 * REF HI = [245mV](https://www.wolframalpha.com/input/?i=560%CE%A9%2F%2820k%CE%A9+%2B+560%CE%A9%29+*+9V) for 9V supply

-This is below even −10 dBV, so the input signal requires futher attenuation before it can drive the LM3915 effectively
+This is below even −10 dBV, so the input signal requires further attenuation before it can drive the LM3915 effectively

 ### Input Signal Processing